Skip to main content

 The 7 Inputs That Actually Predict AI Project ROI

-After running audits at $15K-$50K per engagement across dozens of organizations, I've landed on seven inputs that determine whether an AI project will actually return what you're projecting.
-Most calculators cover two or three of them.
+After running premium advisory audits across dozens of organizations, I've landed on seven inputs that determine whether an AI project will actually return what you're projecting.
+Most calculators cover two or three.
+This is the standard the lead consultant should be enforcing across every associate's deliverable so the firm ships consistent ROI numbers regardless of who ran the engagement.

 1. Time Savings (Realistic, Not Theoretical)